Assault and Battery

 Plea Bargaining and Sentencing Issues in Virginia Assault and Battery Cases

-Even if you do not have a good defense on the merits - you made a mistake, you lost your temper, you got carried away - our assault and battery defense attorneys may still be able to help you avoid or at least mitigate some of the adverse consequences of your actions.
+Even if you do not have a good defense on the merits – you made a mistake, you lost your temper, you got carried away – our assault and battery defense attorneys may still be able to help you avoid or at least mitigate some of the adverse consequences of your actions.
 Sometimes the prosecutor will agree to amend the charge to one of Disorderly Conduct, which does not carry the same stigma and violent association on a criminal record.
-In other cases, the most important part of the case may be the presentation of an effective mitigation argument to a sentencing judge.
-Whatever the circumstances of your case, our dedicated criminal defense lawyers will defend you to the utmost.
+In other cases, the most important part of the case may be the presentation of an effective mitigation argument to a sentencing judge, in order to keep you out of jail.
+Whatever the circumstances of your case, if you are charged with assault and battery in Fairfax, Alexandria, Arlington, Prince William our Loudoun County, our dedicated and skilled criminal defense lawyers will defend you to the utmost.
 We will do everything possible to secure the best possible outcome of your assault and battery charge.

 Contact Us for a Free Consultation